backdrop-contrib/userprotect/README.txt

   -- User administrators bypass all protections.
   -- The root user specifically bypasses all protections.
   -- The anonymous user (uid 0) and root user (uid 1) are protected from all
-     edits, deletion, and OpenID operations.
+     edits, cancellation, and OpenID operations.
   -- All role protections are disabled.
   -- The 'change own e-mail', 'change own password', and 'change own openid'
      permissions are enabled for authenticated users in the userprotect section